opensearch-project/sql/CONTRIBUTING.md

 ## Developing

-For instructions for development in details, please refer to [Development Guide](./docs/developing.rst).
+For instructions for development in details, please refer to [Developer Guide](./DEVELOPER_GUIDE.rst).

 ## Finding contributions to work on
 Looking at the existing issues is a great way to find something to contribute on.
 As our projects, by default, use the default GitHub issue labels (enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](../../labels/help%20wanted) issues is a great place to start.